Dental professional in blue gloves holding a cracked and damaged full upper denture plate

 Breaking a denture can be a stressful experience.
 Fortunately, not every break means you need to start over.
 At NOLA Dentures and General Dentistry in Gretna, LA, the answer depends on what broke, how old the denture is, and how well it still fits.

-When Denture Repair Works Well
+When Denture Repair in Gretna, LA, Works Well

 Repairs work best when the denture is fairly new, fits well, and the damage is limited to one area.
 Some breaks are straightforward to fix.
 It is possible to repair a clean crack in the base, a single broken tooth, or a minor chip without replacing the entire denture.